-PROJECT NAME PROJECT DESCRIPTION ESTIMATED TOTAL PROJECT COST FUND SOURCE PROJECT TEAMS CONTRACT COMPLETION DATE PROJECT STATUS

-PROJECTS IN PROGRESS

-Bandwidth and Internet Connectivity ARECs: All ARECs have 200 Mb service except Shenandoah Valley (50 Mb), Southwest Virginia (10 Mb), Reynolds Homestead (2 Mb), Hampton Roads (50 Mb), Eastern Shore (30 Mb) and Virginia Seafood (30 Mb).
+PROJECT NAME PROJECT DESCRIPTION ESTIMATED TOTAL PROJECT COST FUND SOURCE PROJECT TEAMS CONTRACT COMPLETIO DATE N PROJECT STATUS PROJ IECTS IN PROGRESS I ARECs: All ARECs have 200 Mb service except Shenandoah Valley (50 Mb), Southwest Virginia (10 Mb), Reynolds Homestead (2 Mb), Hampton Roads (50 Mb), Eastern Shore (30 Mb) and Virginia Seafood (30 Mb).
 Northern Piedmont Center has a 50 Mb cable connection.
 Goal is to upgrade all to at least 200 Mb.
 Campus Farm locations: Kentland Farm has adequate 200 Mb service.
 Moore Farm and Urban Horticulture Center share a 50 Mb cable service which is currently adequate.
-The CSES Research Farm (Agronomy Farm) also has a 50 Mb cable connection.
+The CSES Research Farm (Agronomy Farm) CALS IT Alternative service providers are being sought for tur Bandwidth and Internet Connectivity also has a 50 Mb cable connection.
 Prices Fork Research Center has a 50 Mb fiber connection.
 Turkey Farm only has cable service (50 Mb) to 1 building.
 Upgrades are needed to provide sufficient bandwidth for existing video-based research and future initiatives after LPRF phase 1 construction.
 Turfgrass center is currently using a cellular hotspot for internet service.
 Providing standard service requires excessive installation cost.
 Alternative service providers are being sought.
-No complaints have been received about service to facilities in the Livestock Center along Plantation Road, but service levels and coverage is being reviewed.). re n) s117,000 Annually g g t.
-CALS / VAES CALS IT Ongoing Alternative service providers are being sought for turfgrass center.
-Reviewing service levels and needs at Livestock Facilities on Plantation Road.

-Various Ongoing

-AREC Voice-Over Internet Protocol (VOIP) Conversion Conversion of legacy voice telephone system at all ARECs to unified VOIP system matching voice service or campus.
-9n \$75,000 CALS / VAES CALS IT Onneine VOIP conversion projects have been, or will soon be, completed at 6 of the 11 ARECs.
-Remaining locations include Hampton Roads, Reynolds Homestead, and Southwest Virginia ARECs where the existing telephone service has been adequate.
-The Virginia Seafood AREC will be converted to VOIP with the construction of their new building.
-The College has funded the conversion project at Middleburg, but installation has not been completed.

-Division of IT Ongoing

-P ROJECT INITIATION / PLANNING STAGE

-SmartFarm Projects A project has been initiated by faculty in the Department of Animal and Poultry Sciences, in partnership with CALS IT and the Division of IT, to potentially install new technology, similar to Wi-Fi but with better exterior coverage and security management, in fields at Shenandoah Valley and Middleburg ARECs.
-The proposal is to study the effectiveness of this equipment for supporting data-intensive agricultural, animal-based research.
-Citizens Band Radio Service (CBRS) technology was investigated and deemed unsuitable for this project. or TBD TBD - TBD TBD Funding request submitted to State.
+No complaints have been received about service to facilities in the Livestock Center along Plantation Road, but service levels and coverage is being reviewed.
+CALS / VAES Various Ongoing Livestock Facilities on Plantation Road.
+Conversion of legacy voice telephone system at all ARECs to unified VOIP system matching voice service or ¢75.000 CALS IT Onacina VOIP conversion projects have been, or will soon be, include Hampton Roads, Reynolds Homestead, and S AREC Voice-Over Internet Protocol (VOIP) Conversion campus. \$75,000 CALS / VAES Division of IT - Ongoing service has been adequate.
+The Virginia Seafood ARE new building.
+The College has funded the conversior completed.
+PROJ ECT INITIATION / PLANNING STAGE SmartFarm Projects A project has been initiated by faculty in the Department of Animal and Poultry Sciences, in partnership with CALS IT and the Division of IT, to potentially install new technology, similar to Wi-Fi but with better exterior coverage and security management, in fields at Shenandoah Valley and Middleburg ARECs.
+The proposal is to r TBD TBD - TBD Funding request submitted to State Smarti arm Projects study the effectiveness of this equipment for supporting data-intensive agricultural, animal-based research Citizens Band Radio Service (CBRS) technology was investigated and deemed unsuitable for this project. טטי TBD Funding request submitted to State.

-TBD IDU